gdha/rear-automated-testing/docs/ansible.md

 # Virtual Machine (VM) Provisioning with ansible

-All the VM boxes are getting provisioned via ansible and the playbooks are centralized under the `centos7/ansible` directories.
-Also, the Ubuntu playbooks can be found under the centos7 directory.
+All the VM boxes are getting provisioned via ansible and the playbooks are centralized under the `centos7/ansible` directory.
+Also, the Ubuntu playbooks can be found under the `centos7` directory.
 We use **blocks** to skip playbooks not meant for a particular Linxu distribution.

-We tend to do the provisioning of the client and server VM before using the `rear-automated-test.sh`.
+We tend to do the provisioning of the client and server VM before using the `rear-automated-test.sh` script.
 Use the `--provision` option when you execute the `vagrant up`:

     # vagrant up server --provision
     ....